-Serverless DAG execution Our work has involved executing DAG-structured applications on serverless platforms.
+Serverless execution Our work has involved executing DAG-structured applications on serverless platforms.
 To do so, we have relied on a system of custom shell and Python scripts to orchestrate the execution of each stage in the DAG.
-Although there are some frameworks that aim to make the task of executing DAGs on serverless platforms easier [11, 90, 20, 88], none of these satisfied all of our requirements.
+Although there are some frameworks that aim to make the task of executing DAGs on serverless platforms easier [18, 128, 35, 125], none of these satisfied all of our requirements.
 In particular, maintaining a mapping between data generated by the DAG and the specific action responsible for creating that data is not possible with current frameworks.
-Additionally, existing frameworks have limited error-handling capabilities and are not capable of re-executing actions to re-create lost data.
+Additionally, existing frameworks have limited error-handling capabilities and are incapable of re-executing actions to re-create lost data.
 We believe that serverless DAG execution warrants further exploration.

 Another area of potential research is how to re-execute actions to re-create data.
-Although the requirement that actions be idempotent should mean that actions can simply be re-run to re-create data, idempotency is often difficult to guarantee in practice.
+Although the requirement that actions be idempotent should mean that actions can simply be re-run to recreate data, idempotency is often difficult to guarantee in practice.
 Execution techniques that make it easier to ensure idempotency would be helpful.
-For example, perhaps record and replay techniques could be helpful here.
+For example, perhaps record-and-replay techniques could be helpful here.